Do you know what a voice influencer is?

 Joan is a linguist with deep knowledge of phonetics, syntax, semantics, morphology, corpus linguistics, data science, sociolinguistic, and discourse analysis.
 Leading a team of 11 and 200+ participants, Joan conducted large-scale analysis of speech recognition user-experiences for multi-modal, multilingual products.

 Fun fact: Joan is the Founder and CEO of Women in Voice (aka: WiV), the international non-profit for women and gender minorities in voice tech.
+In the non-profit world and looking for some tips?
+Here are Salesforce’s Top 4 Trends Impacting Non-Profit Marketers.

 Dr. Rupal “Notorious RP” Patel – VocaliD Inc